When You Stop Exercising, Your Brain Changes

 When blood flow to your brain is gradually reduced it can cause irreparable damage.
 These are some of the consequences that can occur when blood flow is reduced because of not exercising.

-Walking (it’s best if it’s outside) at least an hour a day counts as working out, as long as it becomes a regular habit that you don’t avoid.
+Walking (it’s best if it’s outside) at least an hour a day counts as working out.
+Make sure that it becomes a regular habit that you don’t avoid.

 In addition, remember that when you stop working out, you invite stress, anxiety, and other health problems in your life.

 If you can avoid all that, why not do it?